-Rather and Prefer are words
+Rather and Prefer are

-used to show a choice from
+words used to show a

 The lesson below shows

-you how to use rather and
+you how to use rather

-Start with some examples:
+Let's start with some examples:

 Would you rather eat pizza or pasta?